mostly the same. The wrought

 and rides his Harley to the city

 that follow, help out with planting in the spring

 Lisa Hase-Jackson holds a Master’s Degree from Kansas State University and is pursuing an MFA from Converse College in Spartanburg, S.C.
 She is the Reviews Editor for South 85 Journal and facilitates two poetry blogs: ZingaraPoet.net and 200 New Mexico Poems.
 Recently, her poems have appeared in such literary magazines as Sugar Mule, Kansas City Voices, Pilgrimage, and As/Us Journal and anthologized in To The Stars Through Difficulty: A Kansas Renga, and Lifting the Sky: Southwestern Haiku & Haiga.

 Guest Editor: Israel Wasserstein, a Lecturer in English at Washburn University, was born and raised on the Great Plains.
-His first poetry collection, This Ecstasy They Call Damnation, was a 2013 Kansas Notable Book.
-His poetry and prose have appeared in Crab Orchard Review, Blue Mesa Review, Flint Hills Review, and elsewhere.
+Her first poetry collection, This Ecstasy They Call Damnation, was a 2013 Kansas Notable Book.
+Her poetry and prose have appeared in Crab Orchard Review, Blue Mesa Review, Flint Hills Review, and elsewhere.